vtange/ign/palace/README.md

+Play this game now at http://vtange.github.io/palace/ ^ has a slightly updated AI

 # Palace

 The Objective: Play out all cards on your hand, then your Upper Palace, then your Secret Palace.
 Player who first empties out all his/her cards wins